kristianmandrup/clojurescriptandreact/manuscript/adding-datascript.md

 ### Feature set overview

-The following features are supported:
+**The following features are supported**

-Database as a value: each DB is an immutable value.
+- Database as a value: each DB is an immutable value.
 New DBs are created on top of old ones, but old ones stay perfectly valid too
-Triple store model
+- Triple store model
-EAVT, AEVT and AVET indexes
+- EAVT, AEVT and AVET indexes
-Multi-valued attributes via :db/cardinality :db.cardinality/many
+- Multi-valued attributes via :db/cardinality :db.cardinality/many
-Lazy entities and :db/valueType :db.type/ref auto-expansion
+- Lazy entities and :db/valueType :db.type/ref auto-expansion
-Database “mutations” via transact!
+- Database “mutations” via transact!
-Callback-based analogue to txReportQueue via listen!
+- Callback-based analogue to txReportQueue via listen!
-Direct index lookup and iteration via datoms and seek-datoms Filtered databases via filter
+- Direct index lookup and iteration via datoms and seek-datoms
+- Filtered databases via filter
-Lookup refs
+- Lookup refs
-Unique constraints, upsert
+- Unique constraints, upsert
-Pull API (thx David Thomas Hume)
+- Pull API

-Query engine features:
+**Query engine features**

-Implicit joins
+- Implicit joins
-Query over DB or regular collections
+- Query over DB or regular collections
-Parameterized queries via :in clause
+- Parameterized queries via :in clause
-Tuple, collection, relation binding forms in :in clause Query over multiple DB/collections
+- Tuple, collection, relation binding forms in :in clause
+- Query over multiple DB/collections
-Predicates and user functions in query
+- Predicates and user functions in query
-Rules, recursive rules
+- Rules, recursive rules
-Aggregates
+- Aggregates
-Find specifications
+- Find specifications

-Interface differences:
+**Interface differences**

-Conn is just an atom storing last DB value, use @conn instead of (d/db conn) Instead of #db/id[:db.part/user -100] just use -100 in place of :db/id or entity id Transactor functions can be called as [:db.fn/call f args] where f is a function reference and will take db as first argument (thx @thegeez)
+- Conn is just an atom storing last DB value, use @conn instead of (d/db conn)
+- Instead of #db/id[:db.part/user -100] just use -100 in place of :db/id or entity id
+- Transactor functions can be called as [:db.fn/call f args] where f is a function reference and will take db as first argument
-Custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of resolve in CLJS)
+- Custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of resolve in CLJS)
-Custom aggregate functions are called via aggregate keyword: :find (aggregate ?myfn ?e) :in $ ?myfn Additional :db.fn/retractAttribute shortcut Transactions are not annotated by default with :db/txInstant
+- Custom aggregate functions are called via aggregate keyword: :find (aggregate ?myfn ?e) :in $ ?myfn
+- Additional :db.fn/retractAttribute shortcut
+- Transactions are not annotated by default with :db/txInstant

 ### Adding Posh